Do you want to stay away from the noise, crowd, and pollution and live amongst the mesmerizing nature with absolute peace for a few days?

 After the month of December, the temperature can fall below 0°C sometimes.
 So, it is advised to avoid the winter season if you are visiting for the first time.
 But if you are planning to visit in the winter, make sure to carry the travel essentials and wear warm clothes.

 Frequently Asked Questions

 The hotels and the lodges I have mentioned are the best in terms of hospitality, delicious food, and great location.
-You can contact the owners through the link I shared above.
+You can contact the owners through the link and phone numbers I have shared above.
 Enjoy the natural beauty of Srikhola and cherish the moments by the riverside.
+If you like visiting Srikhola, check out Tinchuley and Lamahatta, located in Darjeeling.
 Have a wonderful trip!